Preparing your submission for aspeers

 3 The aspeers House Style / Deviations from the MLA

-aspeers follows strict guidelines for writing and documentation that we ask you to follow in preparing your submission.
-Generally, please obey the conventions of the Modern Language Association in its newest, seventh revision.
-These guidelines are published in the MLA Style Manual and Guide to Scholarly Publishing (2008, 3rd ed.) and the MLA Handbook for Writers of Research Papers (2009, 7th ed.).
+aspeers adheres to strict guidelines for writing and documentation that we ask you to follow in preparing your submission.
+Generally, please obey the conventions of the Modern Language Association in its newest, ninth revision.
+These guidelines are published in the MLA Handbook (2021, 9th ed.).

 Generally, please keep formatting in your document to a minimum.
 We adjust papers to our own design format; less formatting makes the conversion easier.
 For instance, please ensure that the text does not contain hidden breaks, tabs, or spaces.